Community Projects Committee

 • Does it have neighborhood wide impact?

 • Downtown banner project.
-Part of a joint City of Minneapolis/BMNA NRP project, four banners identifying Bryn Mawr are displayed from light posts in downtown Bryn Mawr.
+Part of a joint City of Minneapolis/BMNA NRP project, four banners identifying Bryn Mawr displayed from light posts in downtown Bryn Mawr.

 • Little Library.
 Built on Penn Avenue near Cedar Lake Road with the sweat equity of neighbors.